SHEN-Nian-sn/Hydro-elastic-model/README.md

 ## Citation

 If you use this code in your research, please cite our paper: Vibration bandgap of immersed periodic plates with fluid surface sloshing effect

+## References

+The numerical methods and theoretical background for this code are mainly based on foundational work in fluid-structure interaction:
+1. H. J.-P. Morand, R. Ohayon. *Fluid-structure interaction: Applied numerical methods*.
+1995.
+2. J.-F. Sigrist. *Fluid-structure interaction: An introduction to finite element coupling*.
+2015.